Endgame (The Legend of Korra): Development

 The episode was meant to be the last in a planned miniseries entitled Avatar: Legend of Korra but the series was extended to 26, and then 52 episodes and "Endgame" became simply the season finale.
 The animation was done by Studio Mir via the most tradition method of frame-by-frame drawings, with each episode consisting of over 15,000 frames.

 Release

 The episode aired on June 23, 2012.
 Unlike its prequel series, The Legend of Korra was broadcast in high-definition.
 In August 2012, the episode was broadcast in countries outside of the United States.
 In addition, as of August 2020, the entire series was made available for streaming on Netflix, along with Avatar: The Last Airbender.

 Reception

-IGN noted that the final scene with Tarrlok and Amon was in a way the most redeeming for Tarrlok, who has, in the past, been an antagonist of the season, as he sacrificed himself to kill his brother Amon, even though Amon wanted to start a better life with him.
+IGN noted that the final scene with Tarrlok and Amon was in a way the most redeeming for Tarrlok, who has, in the past, been an antagonist of the season, as he sacrificed himself to kill his genocidal brother Amon, even though Amon wanted to start a better life with him.
 The Den of Geek liked Amon taking Korra's bending away, during the fateful scene where Amon is revealed for who he truly is: a waterbender.